nprapps/nprapps.github.com/_posts/2018-02-07-newsappdev-elections.markdown

 ## How to apply

-Does this sound like you?
-Please email [nprapps@npr.org](mailto:nprapps@npr.org) and include your resume, cover letter and GitHub profile.
+<s>Does this sound like you?
+Please email nprapps@npr.org and include your resume, cover letter and GitHub profile.</s> _This position has been filled._